Trevor-Rezac/Trevor-Rezac/README.md

 <br>

 🌱 I’m currently reading ...
-  - The Spy and The Traitor by Ben Macintyre
+  - I'll Be Gone In The Dark by Michelle McNamara
   - Grokking Algorithms by Aditya Bhargava
   - Other Minds by Peter Godfrey-Smith